skatejs/skatejs/packages/cli/README.md

 # SkateJS CLI

-> Start building a SkateJS app / lib in seconds.
+> Hit the ground skating!

 ## Installing

 ```
-npm install @skatejs/starter
+npm install @skatejs/cli
 ```

 ## Using

-You can run the starter simply by running `skatejs`.
+You can run the CLI simply by running `skatejs`.

 ```
 $ skatejs